kellyloria/GL4_buoy_QAQC/README.md

 The buoy is instramented with 8 invidual RBR sensors that measure temperature, 3 PME sensors that measure dissloved oxygen, 1 PME sensor that uses a Li-COR quantum sensor to measure photosynthetically active radiation, and 1 PME C7 sensor to opically measure chlorophyll concentration.

+# Workflow:
+All scripts read in raw data from the Niwot LTER Server so initial file paths for inputDir and outputDir need to be modified for each user.
+For file output don't forget to move final files (pending datamanager approval) into final folder in server.

 # Explaination of scripts:
   All original scripts from 2018 are labeled with "_Summer18"